hyperledger-cacti/cacti/tests/network-setups/fabric/shared/README.md

 # Crypto Materials and Artifacts for Fabric Test Network (testnet)

-The `network1` and `network2` stores pre-generated crypto materials and artifacts so as to provide consisntent behaviour in testnet.
+The `network1` and `network2` stores pre-generated crypto materials and artifacts so as to provide consistent behaviour in testnet.

 If these get expired they can be generated again.
-Follow steps in next sections.
+First stop all testnet deployed components, and clean everything.
+Then follow the steps in following sections.

 ## Steps to generate